 - Speed control is not supported for all voice coders.
-For more information on supported coders, see the speed control topic in the Dialogic Voice API Programming Guide. - Digits that are used for play adjustment may also be used as a terminating condition.
-If a digit is defined as both, then both actions are applied upon detection of that digit. - Calls to this function are cumulative.
+For more information on supported coders, see the speed control topic in the Dialogic Voice API Programming Guide. - On HMP Software, digits that are used for play adjustment may also be used as a terminating condition.
+If a digit is defined as both, then both actions are applied upon detection of that digit. - On Springware boards, digits that are used for play adjustment will not be used as a terminating condition.
+If a digit is defined as both, then the play adjustment will take priority. - Calls to this function are cumulative.
 To reset or remove any condition, you should clear all adjustment conditions with dx_clrsvcond(), and reset if required.
-For example, if DTMF digit "1" has already been set to increase play speed by one step, a second call that attempts to redefine digit "1" to the origin will have no effect on speed or volume, but will be added to the array of conditions; the digit will retain its original setting. - The digit that causes the play adjustment will not be passed to the digit buffer, so it cannot be retrieved using dx_getdig().
+For example, if DTMF digit "1" has already been set to increase play speed by one step, a second call that attempts to redefine digit "1" to the origin will have no effect on speed or volume, but will be added to the array of conditions; the digit will retain its original setting. - The digit that causes the play adjustment will not be passed to the digit buffer, so it cannot be retrieved using dx_getdig() or ATDX_BUFDIGS().